JINJINT/jinjint.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Department of [Statistics & Data Science at Carnegie Mellon University](http://stat.cmu.edu).
+I just graduated with a doctorate from the joint program between the Department of [Statistics & Data Science at Carnegie Mellon University](http://stat.cmu.edu) and the [Machine Learning Department](https://www.ml.cmu.edu/).
 I am very fortunate to be advised by professor [Jing Lei](http://www.stat.cmu.edu/~jinglei/) and professor [Kathryn Roeder](http://www.stat.cmu.edu/~roeder/).
-We work on developing methodology and theory for high dimensional, nonparametric data analysis with a special focus on feature interaction and local structure.
+We worked on developing methodology and theory for high dimensional, nonparametric data analysis with a special focus on feature interaction and local structure.
 I have also extensively worked with professor [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/) on online testing.
 Before coming to CMU, I obtained a Bacholor's degree in statistics from [School of Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](http://en.ustc.edu.cn/) in 2018, where I worked with professor [Zemin Zheng](http://bs.ustc.edu.cn/english/Profile-302.html) in high-dimensional statistical inference.

 Education
 =======
-* Ph.D. in Statistics, 2023 (expected)
+* Ph.D. in Statistics and Machine Learning, 2018-2023
 : Carnegie Mellon University, Pittsburgh, USA

+* M.S. in Machine Learning, 2021-2022
+: Carnegie Mellon University, Pittsburgh, USA

-* B.S. in Statistics, 2018
+* B.S. in Statistics, 2014-2018
 : University of Science and Technology of China, Hefei, China

 Work Experience
 =======
+* Applied Scientist Intern, 2022
+: Alexa AI, Amazon
+: Constructed a two-stage confident learning framework for label de-nosing in NLU, which has more effectiveness as well as efficiency.

 * Applied Scientist Intern, 2020
 : AWS, Amazon
 : Built an online experimentation platform that allows efficient trading off between revenue constrain and time constrain in E-commerce while being able to deal with unknown abrupt changes over time.